scm-manager/scm-manager/docs/en/development/cli-guideline.md

 ```

 ## Templating
-Commands which returns large texts or much content should allow templating.
+Commands which return large texts or much content should allow templating.
 This can be achieved by using the TemplateRenderer.
-If you inject the TemplateRenderer you must annotate it as Mixin:
+If you inject the TemplateRenderer you must annotate it as a Mixin:
 ```java
   @CommandLine.Mixin
   private final TemplateRenderer templateRenderer;
 ```

 ### Table
-Besides, "loose" templates you can use a table-like template to render your output.
+Besides "loose" templates, you can use a table-like template to render your output.
 For this purpose use the TemplateRender and create table first.
 Then add your table headers and rows.